jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 >>> exit()
 ```

-You can also confirm if the `PATH` environment variable has been updated by clicking the start menu icon (lower left corner) and searching for the "SystemPropertiesAdvanced" run command.
+You can also confirm if the `PATH` environment variable has been updated by clicking the start
+menu icon (lower left corner) and searching for the "SystemPropertiesAdvanced" run command.
 Then *right-click* on the "SystemPropertiesAdvanced" option and select "Run as administrator" to open the System Properties Advanced tab.
 Click "Environment Variables . . ." and check the System variables `PATH` variable.
-It should include paths to your Python 3.7.x directory:
+It should include paths to the Python 3.7.x directory:

 ```
 C:\Python37\Scripts;